danielabar/echo-weather-rails/README.md

 # Echo Weather

 Echo Weather is a Ruby on Rails application built to showcase real-time weather data using the [Weather Api](https://www.weatherapi.com/docs/).
-The project integrates key technical concepts, including Rails controllers, service objects (Interactors), model objects not backed by a database table, and a custom client for Weather API interaction.
+The project integrates key technical concepts, including Rails controllers, service objects (Interactors), model objects with ActiveModel, and a custom client for Weather API interaction.
 TailwindCSS is used for styling the views.

 ## Getting Started